Helixmw/Inventory-Products-API/README.md

-# Inventory Products API
+# Inventory Records API

-## This an Inventory Products API built with Laravel with a MySQL database that manages and stores inventory records.
+## This is an Inventory Records API built with Laravel with a MySQL database that manages and stores inventory records.

 <br>
 Additional source code I have written so far.